Rel1cx/eslint-react/packages/eslint-plugin-naming-convention/src/rules/filename.md

 ## What it does

 Enforces naming convention for JSX files.
-By default, it enforces `kebab-case` for file names.
+By default, it enforces `PascalCase` for file names.

 ## Why is this good?